conveyal/maven-semantic-release/README.md

 This tool is intended to automate the releases of maven projects to maven central.
 However, a lot of manual steps unfortunately must be taken to get your maven project setup so it can work properly.
 Big thanks to Nathan Fischer for detailing how to do a lot of these steps in a blog post [here](http://www.debonair.io/post/maven-cd/).

+If your project merely wants to take advantage of committing version numbers and creating nice release notes on your github project, you can skip steps 1-4.
+In step 5, the creation of the maven artifact signing key can be skipped and the `skip-maven-deploy` flag must be set.

 ### Step 1: Setup an account with OSSRH

 Follow [this guide](http://central.sonatype.org/pages/ossrh-guide.html#initial-setup).